What to Know about ICBC's Accident Benefits Changes

 Expertise: Our car insurance experts have extensive knowledge of ICBC Auto Insurance and can help you make informed decisions about your coverage options.

 Customization: We understand that every driver has unique insurance needs.
-Western works with you to customize your policy to meet those needs.
+Western works with you to customize your ICBC policy to meet those needs.

 Customer service: We are committed to providing excellent customer service and are always available to answer any questions you may have about your policy.